Sept. 16, 2020

 Terry’s films for the UN earned him the Gemini Humanitarian Award from the Academy of Canadian Cinema and Television.
 He is currently completing a documentary called The Changing Face of Iceland about the effects of climate change on the Arctic island nation.

 Terry is listed as one of Canada's 100 Greatest Explorers by Canadian Geographic Magazine, has been presented with the Stefansson Medal by The Explorers Club for documenting climate research in polar regions, and recently published a book of poetry called Pandemic Poetry: A Collection of Poetic Musings on Life During the Coronavirus.
-He will be formally inducted into the Royal Society of Canada during a ceremony in Toronto on Nov.
+He will be formally inducted into the Royal Society of Canada during a virtual ceremony on Nov.
 27, 2020.